intel-lab-lkp/linux/Documentation/gpu/msm-crash-dump.rst

 		Trailing zeros at the end of the buffer will be skipped.

 registers
-	Set of registers values.
+	Set of register values.
 Each entry is on its own line enclosed by brackets { }.

 	offset